aarhor/IMAP-Mail-Downloader/README.md

 # IMAP Mail Downloader

-This python Script downlaods all Mails from a imap Mailbox and saves them in a Folder as a `.eml` File for using them otherwise.
+This python Script downlaods all Mails from a imap Mailbox and saves them in a Folder as a `.zip` File for using them otherwise.
 Like an external Backup.<br>
 This Script is tested with `Python 3.13.2` and you need the `imap-tools` python Module (`pip install imap-tools`).

 ## Usage